PintoDrop/Work-Day/README.md

 ## Usage

 This application allows the user to plan their week with a day planner.
 The user will be able to add appointments and tasks the need to get done for the week.
+The user will be able to see that the past, present and future time blocks are color coded so it is easier ot navigate the application.

 ## Credits